SAP-samples/sap-tech-bytes/README.md

 - [2021-05-03-hana-existing-nodejs](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-05-03-hana-existing-nodejs) by [jung-thomas](https://github.com/jung-thomas)

 ## Recent Blog Posts
+- [SAP Tech Bytes: SAP HANA / CAP Access Tables from a Different Schema](https://blogs.sap.com/?p=1471463) by Thomas Jung (Fri Jan 14 2022)
+  - Introduction I read on social media about a New Year’s resolution idea: instead of answering questions sent in direct communication, write the response as a blog post and send the requester a link to the post.
+It sounds like a great idea to better utilize time and share knowledge so ...
 - [SAP Tech Bytes: Call ABAP services from SAP Conversational AI chatbot](https://blogs.sap.com/?p=1455513) by Daniel Wroblewski (Wed Dec 08 2021)
   - I just completed my first Tech Byte as a Developer Advocate!! 😀 SAP Conversational AI is really cool, and you can see how to create chatbots with both basic and advanced features in these tutorials.
 Still, I wanted to start working on more SAP scenarios, like: Using the SAP Conversational ...
 - [SAP Tech Bytes: btp CLI - autocompletion](https://blogs.sap.com/?p=1407602) by DJ Adams (Tue Sep 21 2021)